Tips for Students

 - Don’t be shy… Always ask your teacher for clarification if you are unsure of anything.
 They are always happy to help.

 - Mobile phones in class should not be seen or heard!
-Give yourself an hour to immerse yourself in dance and switch off from the outside world.
+Give yourself the time to immerse yourself in dance and switch off from the outside world.

 Choreography taught in classes is the property of EK Dance Academy and is not to be used outside for teaching or performance purposes without permission.
 Should you wish to use any choreography, please check with Erin first.